bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 04:26 PM CT, April 27</p>
+<p class="updated_time"> Latest data: 05:22 PM CT, April 27</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 64°, which is 13° *colder* than yesterday.
-Tomorrow is expected to be 4° *colder* than today.
+Today's high is 65°, which is 11° *colder* than yesterday.
+Tomorrow is expected to be 6° *colder* than today.

 Currently:

-- 64°
+- 62°
-- Rain and Windy
+- Heavy Rain
-- 85% humidity
+- 93% humidity
-- 15 mph wind
+- 33 mph wind
-- 100% cloud cover
+- 97% cloud cover
 - 48 AQI 🟩
-- 0.24 inches of rain in the past 24 hours
+- 0.3 inches of rain in the past 24 hours
-- 2.18 inches of rain expected in the next 48 hours
+- 2.55 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>